Asadullah-Dal17/Yolov4-Detector-and-Distance-Estimator/README.md

 then just clone this repository and you are good to go.

-I have use tiny weights, check out more on darknet github for more
+I have used tiny weights, check out more on darknet GitHub for more

 ---